Common Piano Pedal Mistakes

 Example 2: Für Elise

 See the rests in the Left Hand between the first and second Pedal marking?
 This means that the pianist should release the LH fingers from the keys, but continue to hold the pedal.
-This will create a different sound than if the LH were to linger on these keys through the rests.
+This will create a different, lighter sound than if the LH were to linger on these keys through the rests.

 What to Do Instead: Remember to lift your fingers when the music tells you do, and practice without the pedal to make sure you’re doing it right.
 If you don’t practice without the pedal, you don’t become aware of these distinctions as early in your musical study.
 The most important takeaway from these two examples is that an experienced musician can hear the difference, and the composer wrote it that way for a reason.